Photo Jonathan Blair

 A funny one from my favourite Brazilian magazine, although, unfortunately, gun proliferation in Brazil is a sad, very serious and, literally, deadly problem.

-The Lula government has recently introduced a decree revising the extremely liberal regime of access to weapons that Bolsonaro had adopted, and which had led to a huge increase in the number of guns in circulation in Brazil.
+The Lula government has recently introduced a decree revising the extremely liberal regime of access to weapons that his predecessor Jair Bolsonaro had adopted, and which had led to a huge increase in the number of guns in circulation in Brazil.
 In many ways, it is very little, very late, and it is not even clear that it will survive congressional resistance.
-Given the government's weakness in congress, what little there is probably as much as can be done.
-The Congressional Gun Lobby ("a Bancada da Bala") has 267 members, out of 513 deputies in total, and is predictably going to war over this.
+Given the government's weakness in congress, what little there is there probably is as much as can be done.
+The Congressional Gun Lobby ("a Bancada da Bala") has 267 members, out of 513 deputies in total, and it is predictably going to war over this.
 The government may still win, but they will literally have to buy votes to do so--freeing money for the pet projects of enough deputies.

 The key is, most people affected already have guns, piles of them, and in may cases, they have bought a huge number of additional ones under Bolsonaro: the number of registered weapons went from 83,000 to 280,000 between 2018, when he was elected, to 2021, one full year before he was finally thrown out of power.